What is Irish dance?

 Yes, although for consistency’s sake, it is recommended that they join at the beginning of a semester.

 How much will it cost?

 Cost varies according to the dancer’s level of experience, but we are committed to making our classes affordable and accessible to everyone.
-For more information and a free, personalized quote, please visit the contact page for our numbers.
+For more information and a free, personalized quote, please visit the classes page for our contact details.

 NOTE: Introductory discounts are available for brand-new registrants and we have a number of incentive programs including our ‘refer-a-friend’ system where you can earn you up to 25 per cent off of your next semester.

 Though taking part in competitions is not mandatory, we encourage all of our students to take part in local feis’ (festivals) so that they can broaden their horizons, make new friends, find out what their strengths and weaknesses are and, ultimately, become better dancers overall.

 TCRG is an Irish acronym which stands for Teagascóir Choimisiúin le Rinci Gaelacha.
 Roughly translated, it stands for ‘Commission Certified Irish Dance Teacher’ and ensures that certified teachers are bonded and held to the highest standards of excellence.
 Both Kieran and Dympna are certified T.C.R.G.s.

 Do you have to have Irish heritage to do Irish dancing?

 No!
 Irish dance is taking off all over the world, from Mexico to South Africa, from Russia to Germany, and everyone is welcome in our studio.

 Have a question that’s not found on our FAQ page?
 Then either email us or drop by in person!
 All of our info can be found on our classes page.